Pears, pecans, and caramel form the top layer of this fabulous upside-down cake.

 The fact that I couldn't find it made me choose fresh pears and buttery pecans.
 Very traditional I know, but then upside-down cakes are exactly that, old-fashioned and wonderful.

-What I wasn't expecting is for it to be so good.
 So ridiculously rich both in texture and flavor, the crunchy caramelized pecans and smoky bourbon flavor soaking the cake and the pears, adding that perfect aftertaste that has you wanting more.

 Feel free to omit it if kids are eating this cake.

 Before we go deeper into this particular recipe, let me tell you that liquors in general, and bourbon in particular, are my middle baking name sometimes.
-I find that even a small amount delivers big-time with that caramelized flavor that can't be achieved with any other flavoring.
-Yes, I use liquors as flavorings.
-They are that in essence, aren't they?

-As with any plain cake that has added fat in the form of creamy soft cheese - be it sour cream, mascarpone, creme fraiche or the like - the moistness is incomparable.
+As with any plain cake that has added fat in the form of creamy soft cheese - be it sour cream, mascarpone, creme fraiche, or the like - the moistness is incomparable.

 The cake batter will be enough to comfortably cover the cake.